How to Cook Ribs in the Oven When It's Too Cold to Grill

 • 2 tablespoons onion powder

-You may also use a commercially prepared dry rub.
+You can also use a commercially prepared dry rub.
 There are several excellent rubs available in the spice section of the grocery store.

-2. Place the ribs on large slabs of foil and rub all sides of the meat with generous amounts of your rub.
+2. Place the ribs on large pieces of plastic wrap and rub all sides of the meat with generous amounts of your rub.

-3. Wrap the ribs tightly in foil and stick them in the refrigerator for several hours or overnight.
+3. Wrap the ribs tightly in plastic wrap and then wrap them with foil.
+Put them in the fridge for several hours or overnight.

 It's almost time to stick the ribs in the oven.
-First, you need to add some moisture to further keep the ribs from drying out.
-Do this by making a braising liquid while the oven preheats to 250 degrees.
-The braising liquid is up to you, but a good rule of thumb is this:
+First, you need to add some moisture to keep the ribs from drying out.
+Do this by making a braising liquid while the oven preheats to 250°F. The braising liquid is up to you, but a good rule of thumb is this:

 • Use a base liquid.
-You may use chicken stock, white wine, beer or something else - it's your choice.
+You can use chicken stock, white wine, beer, or something else — it's your choice.

 • Add in some smoke flavor.
-One of the flavors that is missing from barbecue to oven is smoke.
+One of the flavors that's missing from barbecue to oven is smoke.
 Liquid smoke works great for this purpose.
 A little goes a long way.

 • Add something sweet.
-You may use orange juice or maple syrup for this, but you can also add in a little sugar or molasses.
+You can use orange juice or maple syrup for this, but you can also add in a little honey, sugar, or molasses.

 • 1 cup chicken stock